fazliddindev1/My-cpp-projects/README.md

 A simple console-based calculator that can perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 ### Number Guessing Game
-A game where the computer generates a random number, and the user has to guess it.
+It is a game where the computer generates a random number, and the user has to guess it.
 The game provides hints like "too high" or "too low" after each guess.

 ### Student Management System
 A console application to manage student records, including adding, deleting, updating, and displaying student information.